Sacramento Valley Railroad (1852–1877)

-The Sacramento Valley Railroad (SVRR) was incorporated on August 4, 1852, the first transit railroad company incorporated in California.
+The Sacramento Valley Railroad (SVRR) was incorporated on August 4, 1852, the first transit railroad company incorporated in the U.S. State of California.
 Construction did not begin until February 1855 because of financial and right of way issues, and its first train operated on February 22, 1856.
 Although the oldest working railroad in the state was the Arcata and Mad River Railroad, first operational in December 15, 1854, the Sacramento Valley Railroad was the West's pioneering incorporated railroad, forerunner to the Central Pacific.

+As was typical when railroads were built, when the Sacramento Valley Railroad was completed, transit time and rates both dropped significantly.
+For example, the San Francisco to San Jose fare for passengers fell from $32 by stagecoach (with the trip taking nine hours) to only $2.50 by rail (with the trip taking three and a half hours).
+More significantly, freight rates dropped dramatically also, stimulating all forms of economic activity in the region.

 Original SVRR route

 On August 4, 1852, the Sacramento Valley Railroad was incorporated in California, and Charles Lincoln Wilson became its first president.
 He left for New York to find expertise and private funds for the railroad effort; he recruited a young survey engineer Theodore D. Judah from New York to come west with him to Sacramento.
 Judah arrived in mid-May 1854, and on May 30 his report and preliminary survey for the proposed SVRR line eastward from Sacramento to Marysville by way of Folsom were in the hands of his employers.

 Because of financial and right of way issues, construction with grading subcontractors did not begin until February 1855, but soon other problems arose.
 In August 1855, the SVRR board elected Commodore C. K. Garrison, former mayor (1853-1854) of San Francisco, as president of SVRR.
 They also elected as vice president of SVRR the future American Civil War General William Tecumseh Sherman, who was at that time the head of the banking house of Lucas & Turner in San Francisco.
 William Sherman, contacted his brother John, who had recently been elected to Congress, for help in obtaining federal land grants for the railroad, but to no avail.